What Is Respiratory Syncytial Virus (RSV)?

 - Wash your hands often, especially after contact with anyone who has cold symptoms.

-There is no vaccine for RSV.
+There’s no vaccine for respiratory syncytial virus.
 But a medication called palivizumab may prevent RSV infections and protect high-risk babies from serious complications of RSV infection.
-If your doctor says your baby is at high risk, she may recommend a monthly shot of this medication during peak RSV season.
+If your baby is at high risk, your doctor may give them a monthly shot of it during peak RSV season.

 Although palivizumab may help prevent serious complications of RSV infection, doctors don’t use it to treat RSV.
 No medication treats the virus itself.
-So caring for a baby with RSV infection involves treating symptoms of infection and its effects on the respiratory system.
+So caring for a baby with RSV infection involves treating the symptoms and how it affects your baby’s respiratory system.

-- Remove sticky nasal fluids with a bulb syringe using saline drops
+- Remove sticky nasal fluids with a bulb syringe and saline drops.

 - Use non-aspirin fever-reducers such as acetaminophen.
 Check the label and follow all directions carefully.